Lost-Outpost/Telsera/GAMEPLAY.md

   > :video_game: You can find Merlin at the Summoning Circle just north of Morthal

 ## Player Homes

-- [Dovahkiin's Vault](https://www.nexusmods.com/skyrimspecialedition/mods/42237) - A small vault in the Throat of the World for storing away all those sketchy arcane objects in a safe location away from innocent people and your family.

-- [Squatter Shacks - Riverwood](https://www.nexusmods.com/skyrimspecialedition/mods/61692) - Adds a "Lumberjack's Shack" behind the Sleeping Giant Inn, at the edge of town.
-When you first find it, it's run-down, full of cobwebs, and covered in ivy.
-Once you put in a little elbow grease to clean the place up, it will transform into the tiny hermit hut of your dreams!

 - [Cityside - A Starter Home](https://www.nexusmods.com/skyrimspecialedition/mods/27777) - A simple and minimal starter home based in the heart of the capital of Skyrim, the city of Solitude.